Architecture configuration

 Overview

-By default, Hybridly uses the following structure:
+By default, Hybridly uses the following file structure:

 resources/